facebook/docusaurus/docs/api-site-config.md

 - `separate` - The secondary navigation is a separate pane defaulting on the right side of a document.
 See http://docusaurus.io/docs/en/translation.html for an example.

-`organizationName` - GitHub username of the organization or user hosting this project.
-This is used by the publishing script to determine where your GitHub pages website will be hosted.

 `scripts` - Array of JavaScript sources to load.
 The script tag will be inserted in the HTML head.

 `separateCss` - Folders inside which any `css` files will not be processed and concatenated to Docusaurus' styles.
 This is to support static `html` pages that may be separate from Docusaurus with completely separate styles.